learning2hash/learning2hash.github.io/tutorial.md

 3. Identify the training, validation and test segments
 4. Save the training, validation and test segments in separate Numpy (.npy) files.

+The training dataset will act as the database that we will index with LSH.
+The validation dataset is handy for determining the main LSH parameters
+(L, the number of hashtables and K, the number of bits per hash key).
+The test dataset will form our queries that will be used to return matches from the database.
+For a given query sound (e.g. a bird song) we hope similar sounds from the database will be returned!